Walter Guinness, 1st Baron Moyne: Military career

-Guinness joined the yeomanry regiment The Loyal Suffolk Hussars as a second lieutenant on 15 November 1899, and volunteered for service in the Second Boer War, commissioned as a lieutenant in the 44th (Suffolk) company of the 12th Battalion of the Imperial Yeomanry on 7 February 1900.
+Guinness joined the yeomanry regiment The Loyal Suffolk Hussars as a second lieutenant on 15 November 1899, and volunteered for service in the Second Boer War, commissioned as a lieutenant in the 44th (Suffolk) Company of the 12th Battalion of the Imperial Yeomanry on 7 February 1900.
 The company left London on the SS Cornwall for South Africa in early March 1900, and during the service he received the honorary rank of captain in the army.
 According to Wilson, "they had a devil-may-care ethos and distaste for military discipline ... they made lightning raids on Afrikaner positions; they skirmished ahead of advancing columns."
-At the end of May 1900, led by Major-General Hamilton, they assaulted the ridge at Doornkop, though Guinness was wounded immediately after the battle in mopping-up at Witpoortjie.
+At the end of May 1900, led by Major-General Hamilton, they assaulted the ridge at Doornkop, though Guinness was wounded immediately after the battle at Witpoort.
 For his war effort, he was Mentioned in Despatches and was awarded the Queen's South Africa Medal with four clasps.
 Following the war, he was promoted to the substantive rank of lieutenant in the Suffolk Imperial Yeomanry (the Duke of York's Own Loyal Suffolk Hussars) on 12 March 1902, and promoted to the substantive rank of captain the next month, on 5 April 1902.

 During World War I, he served with distinction in the Suffolk Yeomanry in Egypt, and at Gallipoli.
 He was appointed a brigade major in the 25th division in 1916.
 In the fighting around Passchendaele, he was awarded the DSO in 1917, and a bar to it in 1918 during the German spring offensive, for personal bravery, which was rare for an elected politician.
 He ended the war as a lieutenant-colonel attached to the 66th division.
 His laconic war diaries were published in 1987, edited by Professor Brian Bond.